 Encountering Art in Hospitals: A Comparative Analysis of the Forms and Perceived Functions of Commissioned Contemporary Art in Two New Montreal Mega-Hospitals

-Principal Investigator: Dr. Tamar Tembeck (McGill University).
-Co-applicants: Dr. Mary Hunter, Dr. Melissa Park, Dr. David Theodore (McGill University); Dr. Magali Uhl, Dr. Florence Vinit (UQÀM).
+Co-Investigators: Dr. Mary Hunter, Dr. Melissa Park, Dr. David Theodore (McGill University); Dr. Magali Uhl, Dr. Florence Vinit (UQÀM).

-Project supported by an Insight Development Grant from the Social Sciences and Humanities Research Council of Canada (2016-2019).
+This project is supported by an Insight Development Grant from the Social Sciences and Humanities Research Council of Canada (2016-2019).

-Existing studies on art in hospitals tend to focus on accumulating evidence of their beneficial impacts on patients’ recovery and wellbeing.
+Existing studies on art in hospitals tend to focus on accumulating evidence of their beneficial impacts on patients’ recovery and well-being.
 Since the birth of hospitals, however, art has played a variety of other roles, ranging from providing contemplative touchstones for hospital users, to improving the institution’s overall image in the public eye.
-This study will allow us to gain further insight into the non-therapeutic roles played by contemporary art in hospitals, and set foundations for a broader program of inquiry into hospital art practices worldwide.
+This study allows us to gain further insight into the non-therapeutic roles played by contemporary art in hospitals, and set foundations for a broader program of inquiry into hospital art practices worldwide.
 The study’s primary goals are to: 1) shed light on the material and organizational conditions of the hospital art commissioning process at the CHUM and MUHC; 2) uncover tacit as well as overt expectations relative to the perceived functions of art in these hospital environments; 3) evaluate whether or not these expectations are being met in practice, and identify what other functions potentially emerge from the works as they are experienced by hospital users; 4) situate these hospital art commissions within contemporary art history, both in relation to the history of public art in Canada, and in relation to contemporary hospital art practices worldwide; 5) identify best practices in order to inform future cultural policies supporting art commissions for health care environments.

-- “Passages: A Conversation on Art and Hospitals” Roundtable, School of Architecture, McGill University, 16 March 2017
+- “Passages: A Conversation on Art and Hospitals” Roundtable, School of Architecture, McGill University, 16 March 2017.

 - “Vers un esthétique nosocomiale: Précédents et perspectives pour les pratiques d’art en milieu de soins,” Colloque Art + Santé, Entretiens Jacques-Cartier, Montréal, 6-7 octobre 2014.
 VIDEO